Geo Target Your Way To A Higher CTR & Quality Score

 An increase in relevant CTR (No bounce/back rate) is an effective increase in that keywords quality score.

 On the subject, to remove the location from below your ad (I have no idea why you would want to), you can target a specific geographic area using customized targeting.
-Many thanks to Richard at Apogee for teaching me something new and keeping me on my toes over on the official AdWords help forum.
+Many thanks to Richard at Apogee for teaching me something new and keeping me on my toes over on the official Google Ads help forum.

 So there you have it.
 A simple, yet effective way to improve your quality score without much effort.
 What other ways have you found to increase the quality score of your keywords?